Tzatziki Cucumber Sauce | Vegan

 Instructions

-• Slice the cucumber in half and use a spoon to scrape out the seeds.
-Some people leave the seeds, but I really prefer to make this recipe without them.
+• Begin by preparing the cucumber by washing and drying it well.
+I like to leave the peeling on mine.
+Slice the cucumber in half and use a spoon to scrape out the seeds.
+Some people leave the seeds, but I prefer to make this recipe without them.

 • Next, use a grater to grate the cucumbers being careful not to slice your fingers.
 There are plenty of different graters, but I prefer a larger grate cut for this cucumber dip.

-• Next, place all of the other ingredients plus half of the grated cucumber into a blender or food processer and blend until nice and smooth.
+• Next, place all of the other ingredients plus half of the grated cucumber into a blender or a food processer and blend until nice and smooth.

 • Pour the tzatziki sauce into a bowl and stir in the other half of the prepared cucumber.
 This provides the dip with a little more texture and makes it fuller.

 • Serve immediately or place in the refrigerator for a couple of hours.
-Chilling will help firm it up and gives time for the flavors to marry up.
+Chilling will help firm it up and give time for the flavors to marry up.
 Keeps for about 4 days in an airtight container in the refrigerator.

 • Delicious used as a dip for raw or grilled veggies, as a salad dressing, spread on sandwiches and wraps, and with falafels.
+See some of my serving suggestions above.

 Video